ramosem97/SyracusePortfolio/README.md

 # Syracuse Portfolio
 Welcome to the Applied Data Science Masters Portfolio of Emilio Ramos Monzalvo.
 To navigate the Project Folder, please find the Projects sections below.
-A couple of Projects were chosen to be detailed thoroughly under the Portfolio.docx document or the PortfolioPresentation.pptx.
+A couple of Projects were highlighted in the Portfolio.docx document or the PortfolioPresentation.pptx.
+The personal statement is also included under the Portfolio.docx document.

 ## - Portfolio:
     Portfolio.docx